GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/workshops.md

 ---
 **Current Workshop**

-Coming Up - Barbara Close in-person "words in Bloom" in May.
+Coming Up - Barbara Close in-person "Words in Bloom" in May.
 Information will be online soon.

 [Guild Gift Certificate Order Form](/img/gvcg-gift-certificate.pdf)